AI Workshop: learn to build apps with AI →

 su will start a new shell as another user.

-When you’re done, typing exit in the shell will close that shell, and will return back to the current user’s shell.
+When you’re done, typing exit in the shell will close that shell, and will return to your previous user’s shell.